-Such investments are generally not institutionally backed/insured and may be perceived to a higher level of risk than the common investment options offered by employers, brokers or financial advisors.
+Such investments are generally not institutionally backed or insured and may be perceived to be a higher level of risk than the common investment options offered by employers, brokers or financial advisors.

 I’m here to tell you that anyone can qualify as a Sophisticated Investor, as long as certain work is put in to meet qualifications.

 While an Accredited Investor has a very clear definition, a Sophisticated Investor is defined much more broadly.

 “All non-accredited investors, either alone or with a purchaser representative, must be sophisticated—that is, they must have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.”

 So, while this blog post won’t turn you into Warren Buffett, it will at least introduce some skills required to be a more “Sophisticated Investor.”